 Statement of Legal Residence & AB 540 Affidavit

-All UCR students are required to complete a Statement of Legal Residence (SLR) by May 15th.
+All UCR students are required to complete a Statement of Legal Residence (SLR).
 As an undocumented student, complete the form to the best of your ability.

-After you complete your SLR, please follow the provided instructions to upload any required documents to the SLR, including the CA Non-Resident Tuition Exemption Request (AB 540 Affidavit form) and official high school and/or community college transcripts.
-Please submit as soon as possible, as the process time may take several weeks.
-Please note that until your eligibility for AB540 is confirmed your financial aid will not be disbursed and you may see an outstanding non-resident fee on your account.
+Within three weeks of completing the SLR, you will receive instructions to upload any required documents to the SLR, including the CA Non-Resident Tuition Exemption Request (AB 540 Affidavit form) and official high school and/or community college transcripts.
+Please submit it as soon as possible, as processing may take several weeks.
+Please note that until your eligibility for AB540 is confirmed, your financial aid will not be disbursed, and you may see an outstanding non-resident fee on your account.

 For questions or issues with SLR or the AB540 Affidavit form, please email: firstname.lastname@example.org